To ease the commercial transactions, negotiable instruments play an important role as it is very convenient and eases the burden of cash transactions.

 Some important sections

 Section 4-6 provides for definitions of a promissory note, bill of exchange and a cheque respectively.
 Section 7 of the Act provides for the meaning of drawer and drawee.
 The person who makes the instrument is the drawer and the person who is directed to get the amount payable is drawee.
 Section 18 provides the situation where the amount is different in numbers and words, the amount specified in words shall be the amount payable.
 The payment of the instrument should only be made to the holder of the instrument, section 78.
 The types of crossings of the cheque have been covered under S-123, 124 and 126.
-There can be three types of dishonor i.e. Dishonour by non-Acceptance (Section 91); Dishonour by non-payment (Section 92), and dishonor of cheque for insufficiency of funds (Section 138).
+There can be three types of dishonour i.e. Dishonour by non-Acceptance (Section 91); Dishonour by non-payment (Section 92), and dishonour of cheque for insufficiency of funds (Section 138).

 Section 138 of negotiable instrument act

 Insufficiency of funds in the account from which cheque is drawn constitutes the offence of dishonour of cheque under Section 138.
 An offence under Section 138 has been created to protect the essence of the act and to honest people should not be harassed.
 It is a civil liability which can be converted to criminal liability

 The following are the acts which must be present in order to constitute an offence under section 138:

 - Presentation of the Cheque to the bank within 6 months from the date of which it is drawn.